bysnupy/memos/OpenStack/OpenStack__ocata_poc_part4.md

 #### Next step ...

 I should examine this PoC environment more to build the staging environment.
-This PoC deployment design is helpful to understan about OpenStack internal architecture.
+This PoC deployment design is helpful to understand about OpenStack internal architecture.
-But not to test with several nodes using guest machine, if you can afford to use with physical servers.
+But not to test with several nodes using guest machines, if you can afford to use with physical servers.
 You would stressed too much...